MouseHu/harlow/README.md

 </p>

 <p align="center">
-  <b>In environment footage, captured via human player</b>
+  <b>In environment footage, captured by human player</b>
 </p>

 [![Run on FloydHub](https://img.shields.io/badge/Run%20on-FloydHub-blue.svg)](https://floydhub.com/run?template=https://github.com/mtrazzi/harlow)

 ⚠ **Note**: This is the code for my article [Meta-Reinforcement Learning](https://blog.floydhub.com/author/michaeltrazzi/) on FloydHub.
-This repository is for the Harlow task.
+This repository is for DeepMind Lab and the Harlow task environment.
+For the git submodule containing all the tensorflow code and the DeepMind Lab wrapper, see [this repository](https://github.com/mtrazzi/meta_rl).
 For the two-step task see [this repository](https://github.com/mtrazzi/two-step-task) instead.⚠

 Here, we try to reproduce the simulations regarding the harlow task as described in the two papers:
 - [Learning to Reinforcement Learn, Wang et al., 2016](https://arxiv.org/pdf/1611.05763v1.pdf)